KTH/devops-course/contributions/presentation/week3/emihar-mircoram/README.md

 ## Title

 Canary releases vs Feature flag vs Blue-Green deployment.
-What's the difference and why is one preferable?
+What's the difference and how do you choose between them?

 ## Names and KTH ID